-Iron is essential to support many functions in the human body.
-Iron is crucial in forming hemoglobin which supports oxygen transport around the body.
+Iron is essential to life and supports many functions in the human body.
+Iron is crucial in forming haemoglobin which supports oxygen transport around the body.
 In this blog, we will cover:

 - The signs your iron pills are working